-Since the year 2000 (or about when the mobile revolution began) the average human attention span has dropped from 12 seconds to 8 seconds.
-This could be the probable reason behind the revelation that fewer than 15% people successfully apply what they learn and, within just 30 days, about 80% of the content is forgotten.
+Since the year 2000 (or about when the mobile revolution began) the average human attention span has dropped from 12 – 8 seconds.
+This could be the probable reason behind the revelation that fewer than 15% of people successfully apply what they learn and, within just 30 days, about 80% of the content is forgotten.
 When people aren’t able to focus while learning, they won’t be able to retain and apply the knowledge effectively.

 In the year 2015, total U.S. employee training expenditure took an upward trajectory, soaring 14.2 percent to $70.6 billion.

 Microlearning is not a newly invented approach but rather a realization of how the human brain is wired to learn.
-It’s considered to be one of the best instructional approaches to engage the modern day workforce.
+It’s considered to be one of the best instructional approaches to engage the modern-day workforce.

 Credits: Shift Learning

-Micro literally translates to ‘small’.
-So, you can think of microlearning as breaking down the course content into small bite-sized information modules.
+Microlearning means breaking down the course content into small bite-sized information modules.
 The modules offer just the right amount of information necessary to achieve a specific objective, making microlearning valuable, especially in business contexts.

 It has proved to be efficacious because before the learner begins to lose attention, he is made to apply the skills in real-time.
 Thus, increasing his knowledge retention and application.

 Various tools and techniques have come up, that divide the course content into bite-sized fragments and then deliver it.
-Some of the microlearning examples are:

-Performance support tools
+1. Performance support tools

 With the help of a performance support tool, learners can obtain knowledge and implement it simultaneously.
-The information to be conveyed is broken down into small fragments and presented in a step by step manner, one instruction at a time.
+The information to be conveyed is broken down into small fragments and presented in a step-by-step manner, one instruction at a time.
 These tools integrate microlearning with ‘learning-by-doing’ approach.

-Let’s get into the nitty gritties of performance support tools, with the example of Whatfix.
+Let’s get into the nitty gritty of performance support tools, with the example of Whatfix.
 Along with dividing the course content into small chunks, Whatfix also makes learning interactive.
 This is accomplished with the help of an interactive walkthrough that appears on the screen and guides the user to take appropriate actions.

 According to Forrester, “employees are 75 percent more likely to watch a video than to read documents, emails or web articles”.